Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint deletes a Specific Media Appearance.
+This endpoint deletes a specific Media Appearance.

 ### HTTP Request